 II.
-HISTORICAL BACKGROUND
+Historical Background

-London has a long history of settlement that dates back to before the Roman conquest of England in 43 CE.
-We distinguish three geographical definitions of its boundaries, as illustrated in Figure I, Panel A. First, we consider Greater London, as defined by the modern boundaries of the Greater London Authority (GLA), which includes a 1921 population of 7.39 million and an area of 1,595 square kilometers (shown by the outer boundary in the figure).
-Second, we examine the historical County of

-London, which has a 1921 population of 4.48 million and an area of 314 square kilometers (indicated by the dark gray shaded area).
-Third, we consider the City of London, which has a 1921 population of 13,709 and an area of around 3 square kilometers, and whose boundaries correspond approximately to the Roman city wall (denoted by the light gray shaded area).
-Data are available at two main levels of spatial aggregation: boroughs (shown by the medium black lines) and parishes (shown by the medium gray lines).
-Greater London contains 99 boroughs and 283 parishes; the County of London comprises 29 boroughs and 183 parishes; and the City of London is 1 borough that includes 111 parishes.5 As apparent from the figure, our data permit a high level of spatial resolution: the median parish in Greater London has a 1901 population of 1,515 and an area of 0.97 square kilometers; the median borough in Greater London has a 1901 population of 26,288 and an area of 11.41 kilometers squared.
+London has a long history of settlement that dates back to before the Roman Conquest of England in 43 CE.
+We distinguish three geographical definitions of its boundaries, as illustrated in Figure Ia.
+First, we consider Greater London, as defined by the modern boundaries of the Greater London Authority (GLA), which includes a 1921 population of 7.39 million and an area of 1,595 kilometers squared (shown by the thick red line).
+Second, we examine the historical County of London, which has a 1921 population of 4.48 million and an area of 314 kilometers squared (indicated by the thick purple line).
+Third, we consider the City of London, which has a 1921 population of 13,709 and an area of around 3 kilometers squared, and whose boundaries correspond approximately to the Roman city wall (denoted by the barely visible thick green line).4 Data are available at two main levels of spatial aggregation: boroughs (shown by the medium black lines) and parishes (shown by the medium gray lines).
+Greater London contains 99 boroughs and 283 parishes; the County of London comprises 29 boroughs and 183 parishes; and the City of London is one borough that includes 111 parishes.5 As apparent from the figure, our data permit a high-level of spatial resolution: the median parish in Greater London has a 1901 population of 1,515 and an area of 0.97 kilometers squared; and the median borough in Greater London has a 1901 population of 26,288 and an area of 11.41 kilometers squared.

-In the first half of the nineteenth century, there was no municipal authority for the entire built-up area of Greater London, and public goods were largely provided by local parishes and vestries (centered around churches).
-As a result, in contrast to other cities, such as Paris, London's growth was largely haphazard and organic.6 In response to the growing public health challenges created by an expanding population, the MBW was founded in 1855.
-However, its main responsibilities were for infrastructure, and many powers remained in the hands of the parishes and vestries.7 With the aim of creating a central municipal government with the powers required to deliver public services effectively, the LCC was formed in 1889.
-The new County of London was created from the Cities of London and Westminster
+In the first half of the 19th-century, there was no municipal authority for the entire built-up area of Greater London, and public goods were largely provided by local parishes and vestries (centered around churches).
+As a result, in contrast to other cities, such as Paris, London's growth was largely haphazard and organic.6 In response to the growing public health challenges created by an expanding population, the Metropolitan Board of Works (MBW) was founded in 1855.
+However, its main responsibilities were for infrastructure, and many powers remained in the hands of the parishes and vestries.7 With the aim of creating a central municipal government with the powers required to deliver public services effectively, the London County Council (LCC) was formed in 1889.
+The new County of London was created from the Cities of London and Westminster and parts of the surrounding counties of Middlesex, Surrey and Kent.8 As the built-up